La Borinqueña

-"La Borinqueña" (Note: The title of the song is derived from the native name of Puerto Rico, Bori(n)quén (/es/), which is itself derived from the Taíno word borīkē 'homeland of the people'.)
+"La Borinqueña" (Note: The title of the song is derived from a name for a female Puerto Rican, in turn originateing from Bori(n)quén (/es/), an alternative name for Puerto Rico which is itself of native, Taíno, origin.)
 (Note: /es/) is the official anthem of Puerto Rico.

 After Puerto Rico became known as "The Commonwealth of Puerto Rico" in 1952, the first elected governor, Luis Muñoz Marín, signed law #2 of July 24, 1952, which made an altered version of the musical composition known as "La Borinqueña" its national anthem.
 The words that go with the composition were approved by governor Carlos Romero Barceló on July 27, 1977, as per law #123.

 Etymology

 The title refers to the aboriginal Taíno name for the island of Puerto Rico, Borinquén.